United States sets daily record for COVID-19 infection - ExBulletin

 United States sets daily record for COVID-19 infection

-(The hill) – The United States set a single-day record for new COVID-19 infections on Tuesday, with 441,278 new cases, according to the Centers for Disease Control and Prevention.
+The United States set a single-day record for new COVID-19 infections on Tuesday, with 441,278 new cases, according to the Centers for Disease Control and Infection.

 The figures exceed the previous record of around 290,000 cases reported on December 20.
 That almost surpassed the previous daily record of 294,015 set last January, before vaccines became widely available.